ariellev/GettingAndCleaningData/CodeBook.md

 5. Summarizing the raw feature values by subject and activity using an average function as required.
 6. Melting the 79 size feature vector into a dedicated column to bring the dataset into a long form.

-Finally, I decided to arrange the observations by subject and activity to reflect a consequential relation of a “Subject who performs an activity which produces data”.
+Finally, the question of how the data is being served has apparentely more then one answer.
+I decided to arrange the observations by subject and activity to reflect a causation relation of a “Subject who performs an activity which produces data”. <br/>

-The artifact of this phase is primary the file “smartphone_dataset_long.txt” contains a 14220 x 4 data set.
-In addition, the wide variant (180 x 81) of exactly this data set can be found in “smartphone_dataset_wide.txt”
+The artifact of this phase is primary the file “smartphone_dataset_long.txt” containing a 14220 x 4 data set.
+In order to produce the long format, the wide is being calculated intermediately during script execution.
+Subsequently I thought it would make sense, especially when no extra costs are involved, to provide also the wide format (180 x 81).

 <br/>
 <br/>